 Freetown Christiania is located in the Christianshavn area and you can get there by metro, bus or bike.
+Cars are not allowed within the district, so don’t bother driving.
 Get off at Christianshavn St and head southeast towards Dronningensgade; in approximately 15 minutes you’ll be entering the bohemian district.
 If you don’t want to walk all the way there, take bus 9A from Christianshavn St and get off at the next stop (Bodenhoffs Plads).
 Another way to reach Christianshavn St from the city center is to take bus 350S from Nørreport St.

 What is Freetown Christiania?

 Christiania is a former military base that sat abandoned for many years before becoming the neighborhood we know today.
 In 1971, a group of hippies broke down the barricades and began squatting there.
 Nowadays, approximately 900 people live in the area, comprising a community that has its own rules and regulations completely independent of the Danish government.
 During its relatively short history, Freetown Christiania has faced a certain amount of turmoil.
 This is mainly due to the cannabis trade taking place in its famous “Green Light District.”
 At one time, police officers regularly invaded the neighborhood, occasionally arresting dealers.
 In August 2016, a shooting in Christiania injured three people, including one police officer.